 Methods: Using the Canadian Community Health Survey (CCHS 2011-1012) we examined the association of fruit juice consumption and the risk of overweight or obesity in Canadian youth, while controlling sex, household income, healthy diet, and physical activity.

-Conclusion: We found a moderate negative association of daily consumption of fruit juice and overweight or obesity.
-Before any dietary recommendation on this age group of children are established, more research is needed to clarify the role of sex and healthy diet in this association.
+Conclusion: We found a moderate negative association of daily consumption of fruit juice and overweight or obesity in Canadian youth.
+However, before any dietary recommendation on this age group of children are established, more research is needed to clarify the role of sex and healthy diet in this association.

 Twells LK, Gregory DM, Reddigan J, Midodzi WK.
 Current and predicted prevalence of obesity in Canada: a trend analysis.
 CMAJ Open.
 2014; 2(1): E18-26.